-- i) Probation: Probationary status allows a student to continue under certain specific criteria as determined by the SDC at a formal review.
+- i) Marginal: This denotes that fact that concerns have been identified, and merit monitoring by the student's advisor(s). - ii) Probation: Probationary status allows a student to continue under certain specific criteria as determined by the SDC at a formal review.
 Students placed on probation will receive a letter from the PD outlining the conditions of probation and the steps required to return to good standing.
-Barring any exceptional circumstances, students who do not return to good standing within the specified time frame will be dismissed from the program. - ii) Return to good standing: Once a student has successfully completed the criteria specified in the SDC Review to the satisfaction of the SDC, the Committee will inform the PD who will send a letter to the student indicating return to good standing. - iii) Dismissal: Students may be dismissed for a variety of reasons, including but not limited to (1) unacceptable academic/clinical performance; (2) failure to remove probation status; or (3) a conduct violation.
+Barring any exceptional circumstances, students who do not return to good standing within the specified time frame will be dismissed from the program. - iii) Return to good standing: Once a student has successfully completed the criteria specified in the SDC Review to the satisfaction of the SDC, the Committee will inform the PD who will send a letter to the student indicating return to good standing. - iv) Dismissal: Students may be dismissed for a variety of reasons, including but not limited to (1) unacceptable academic/clinical performance; (2) failure to remove probation status; or (3) a professional behavior violation.